digikin/influxdb-perfcounter/readme.md

 ## Powershell Data Diving with perf counters
 1. The perf_demo file shows the process of figuring out how to export system information with powershell.
+2. This is to figure out what is creating data and what type of information is being produced.
+3. You can take this data to configure the telegraf.conf inputs for each server/pc

 ## Influx 2.0 setup with UI
 1. Visit https://v2.docs.influxdata.com/v2.0/get-started/